Mingding Doctrine

 2. Whether small group leaders or senior pastors, we are all engaged in this "working" task, which is working with God.

-3. We have a large number of "research projects," but what is important is to have a learning attitude.
-The training content will be continuously improved.
+3. We have many "research projects," but the important thing is to have a learning attitude.
+The training content will be constantly improved.
 This is a never-ending journey.

 null